TomLXXVI/python-hvac/README.md

 Example scripts and notebooks can be found under `docs/examples`.
 More examples will be added over time.

+> [!INFO]
-This project replaces the older project `HVAC`, which is no longer under development and will be no longer maintained.
+> This project replaces the older project `HVAC`, which is no longer under
+> development and will be no longer maintained.

 ## Overview
 At this moment following sub-packages are part of `hvac`: